 WHAT IS THC USED FOR

-Other than recreational, medical cannabis is also used for many therapeutic uses and in the treatment of nausea, appetite, chronic pain, and depression.
+Other than recreational, medical cannabis is also used to improve the quality of life for those suffering with nausea, appetite issues, chronic pain, and depression.

 - Muscle spasms